-In our Wholesale Division, net revenue for the year ended March 31, 2021 increased by 6.6% from the previous fiscal year to ¥691.4 billion.
-In Global Markets, we focused on providing uninterrupted service and liquidity to help our clients as they navigated through periods of high market volatility and portfolio rebalancing amidst the challenges arising from the global COVID-19 pandemic.
-We continued to reinforce our core strengths across regions and also supported sovereign and supranational issuers in fund raising for pandemic relief.
-We delivered steady performance by deepening engagement with clients and increasing market share.
-In Investment Banking, client activity was suppressed due to concerns of the spread of COVID-19 in the first quarter, but in the following quarters we were able to execute large domestic as well as cross-border business restructurings and industry-wide consolidations by carefully responding to our clients' needs.
-In addition to M&A advisory and underwriting businesses for both equity and debt, the recovery of the acquisition finance market also led to robust growth for the fiscal year.
-The acquisition of Greentech and an alliance with Wolfe Research also contributed positively to revenue growth.
+In our Wholesale Division, net revenue for the year ended March 31, 2022 increased by 1.7% from the previous fiscal year to ¥703.1 billion.
+Non-interest expenses increased by 0.2% to 628.6 billion.
+As a result, income before income taxes increased by 15.8% to ¥74.5 billion.
+In Global Markets, we continued to reinforce our core strengths across regions, enhanced risk control and governance and focused on providing uninterrupted service and liquidity to our clients, as they rebalance their portfolio amidst highly volatile markets.
+We delivered steady performance, deepening engagement with clients across flow as well as structured financing and solution business.
+In Investment Banking, client activity was active and, we were able to execute large domestic as well as cross-border business restructurings and industry-wide consolidations by carefully responding to our clients' needs.
+In addition to M&A advisory and underwriting businesses for both equity and debt, the expansion of the acquisition finance market also led to robust growth for the fiscal year.
+The number of deals executed by Nomura Greentech increased and contributed to revenue, while we were able to deepen our alliance with Wolfe Research LLC and have started joint branding which has led to an increase in deal numbers.